sfu-natlang/lensingwikipedia/setup-ubuntu.md

 You can navigate to the website and you should see it work!
 We don't have the query backend running yet, however, so it'll say "Loading..." everywhere indefinitely.

+### Setting up the query backend

+To display data in the frontend, we need to set up a backend to handle the queries.
+The query backend responds with domain-specific information, so the relevant Makefiles are in `domains/`

+#### Build domain-specific programs

+    $ cd domains/wikipediahistory
+    $ make backend